donaanwer/Employee-analytics_power-pi-_project/README.md

 **Project Overview**
 This project is an **interactive Power BI dashboard** that analyzes employee data to provide actionable insights for HR and management teams.
 It focuses on workforce demographics, salary distribution, diversity, turnover trends, and performance metrics.

-> The goal of this project is to **turn raw HR data into actionable insights**, demonstrating practical data analysis skills and creating a strong portfolio project inspired by Mo Chen’s approach to building multiple real-world projects.
+> The goal of this project is to **turn raw HR data into actionable insights**, demonstrating practical data analysis skills and creating a strong portfolio project.
 ---

 ## Problem